Directed by: Eli Roth || Produced by: Miguel Asensio, Jason Blum, Molly Conners, Nicolas Lopez, Eli Roth, Christopher Woodrow

 One thing I approve of is Roth’s patience and willingness to let the story build into the titular setting.
 He doesn’t just open up with a bunch of dumb teens stumbling through the jungle and happening upon a tribe of indigenous peoples with a taste for human flesh.
 I mean, there is that, but the money (bloody) shots come later.

-Once things get to South America, the movie kicks it into high-gear with some really exciting set-pieces and great location-cinematography.
+Once things get to South America, the movie kicks it into high-gear with some exciting set-pieces and great location-cinematography.
 An intense confrontation between the cast’s activist group and a deforestation squad is arguably the film’s greatest highlight, but thankfully the cannibal-sections of the movie live up to the hype (if you have a strong stomach, that is).

 I’m gonna give my honest opinion on the subject of torture-porn and excessive gore in movies: I’m about as much a fan of it as I am a fan of bloodless, gore-free PG-13 action films.
-I don’t see why films have to teeter on one extreme of the gore-spectrum or the other, why carnage must necessarily be measured according to arbitrary age-ratings, but for its part TGH handles things appropriately given its writer-director and the fact that it is about cannibals.
+I don’t see why films have to teeter on one extreme of the gore-spectrum or the other, why carnage must necessarily be measured according to arbitrary age-ratings, but for its part The Green Inferno handles things appropriately given its writer-director and the fact that it is about cannibals.
 The film does indeed feature people consuming other people, but on the other hand its cameras don’t linger on the bloodshed nor do the gore effects come without plenty of sardonic commentary to lighten the mood.
 Alien Resurrection (1997) this is not.

-In the end, Roth surprised me with a genuinely scary, exciting picture that made me rethink traveling to the Amazon.
-I remain mixed on the film’s social commentary (re: slack-tivist trolling), given how I’ve met numerous annoying people just like the characters in film, yet at the same time Roth’s dialogue feels as preachy as the student-groups he’s making fun of.
+In the end, Roth surprised me with a scary, entertaining picture that made me rethink traveling to the Amazon.
+I remain mixed on the film’s social commentary (re: slacktivist trolling), given how I’ve met numerous annoying people just like the characters in film, yet at the same time Roth’s dialogue feels as preachy as the student-groups he’s making fun of.
 That being said, the thrills of characters facing mercenary contractors at gunpoint and evading Amazonian cannibals (a previously never-before filmed tribe from Peru, for the record) outweigh the tiresome bathroom humor and genre formula.
 If you’re in the mood for some lowbrow thrills and chills this fall, this one will do just fine.

 SUMMARY & RECOMMENDATION: The Green Inferno paces its violence and character development well, knowing that a sense of the inevitable and foreboding are way more effective than showing the goods too soon.
 Some of the earlier stuff is hamfisted, but I’m glad the film took its time telling the story.
-Izzo makes for a great protagonist and her supporting cast is almost as good.
+Izzo makes for a good protagonist and her supporting cast is almost as good.
 The film is no more gory than The Walking Dead (2010-present).

 ?
 Did I mention how hot Izzo looks?